 Let’s face it: Many restaurant meals are big enough to feed two people.
 If a fellow diner is keen on the idea, consider splitting an entrée.
 If no one wants to share, a more manageable and interesting meal can usually be made of appetizers, salads, soups or sides.

 If you do get served more than you can eat, ask your server to box up the leftovers.
 (Bring your own containers if you’re concerned with packaging waste.)
 Once you get home, be sure to eat them or repurpose them into another meal within a day or two.
 If you tend to eat more than you’d like when faced with a mega plate of food, ask your server to box up half your meal before you eat.

 When serving yourself at a buffet, be aware that the size of the plate may trick you into dishing up too much.
 In a study published in the Journal of Consumer Research, buffet diners with large plates served themselves 52 percent more, ate 45 percent more, and wasted 135 percent more food than those with smaller plates.
 Beat this optical illusion by serving yourself small portions, then going back for more if you want it.
 (This works at home, too!)

 Try a tapas/small plates restaurant.

-Plenty of restaurants are known for their shared experience of eating small portions meant for sharing.
+Plenty of restaurants are known for serving small portions meant for sharing.
 The great thing about these restaurants is that they encourage ordering a few dishes and keeping a menu on hand to order more if you are still hungry.